opendroneid/receiver-android/supported-smartphones.md

 It is part of the documentation for the example Android Remote ID receiver application available [here](https://github.com/opendroneid/receiver-android)

 The current specification of both the ASD-STAN prEN4709-02 (EU version) and the ASTM F3411-19 (US version) standards rely on wireless protocols in the unlicensed spectrum to broadcast the desired identification and telemetry data from UAs to ground observers.
-Particularly, they define transport methods over Bluetooth 4 Legacy Advertising, Bluetooth 5 Long Range (Advertising Extensions over Coded PHY S8), WiFi Beacon and WiFi Neighbor Awareness Network (NAN).
+Particularly, they define transport methods over Bluetooth 4 Legacy Advertising, Bluetooth 5 Long Range (Advertising Extensions over Coded PHY S8), Wi-Fi Beacon and Wi-Fi Neighbor Awareness Network (NAN).
 The main reason for choosing these wireless technologies is that they meet the requirement of being supported on ordinary mobile devices.

 Neither of the above standards cover the receiver side of the Direct Remote ID.